 All good.
 But can you eat Brazil nuts raw?
 Or is there a way to eat them?

-The best way is to eat them raw or blanched.
-Or you can even roast and salt them like most nuts.
-You can also crush them and use the powder as a dessert topping.
+The best way to eat Brazil nuts is raw or blanched, as it preserves their nutritional value.
+However, you can also roast and salt them like most nuts.
+You can include them as a convenient snack or crush them to use as a topping for salads or desserts.

 What Are The Side Effects Of Brazil Nuts?